 The Horizon Year 2045 with committed projects scenario includes projects listed in the 2017 - 2020 TIP and committed MDOT projects through 2023, along with the projected changes in socio-economic data through 2045.
 Traffic volume results were also compared to the expected capacities for the road system in 2045.

 2045 Build Scenario

-The Horizon 2045 Build Scenario utilized the same data and projects as the "No Build Scenario," but also includes the US-31/I-94 connection project.
+The Horizon 2045 Build Scenario utilized the same data and projects as the "No Build Scenario", but also included the US 31-/1-94 connection project.